-Looking back at the last ten years, we revisited our 2012 long-term capital market assumptions to see how our predictions then fared versus actual results through June 2022.
+Looking back at the last ten years, we revisited our 2013 long-term capital market assumptions to see how our predictions then fared versus actual results through December 2022.
 The past decade was a volatile period, including the period of deleveraging, the Eurozone debt crisis, the decline in oil and commodities since mid-2014, historically low and falling interest rates, the COVID-19 induced global economic shutdown in early 2020, the growth-value shift in late-2021/2022, the high inflationary environment in 2022, increasing rates, and a looming recession.
-During this period, actual returns were below Angeles' expectations for cash, TIPS, US short-term, fixed income, investment grade credit, hedge fund of funds, direct hedge funds, global REITS, timber, international equity, high yield debt, and EM equity and above expectations for US and global equities, US REITS, private equity, private real estate, and infrastructure.
+During this period, actual returns were below Angeles' expectations for cash, TIPS, US short-term, fixed income, investment grade credit, hedge fund of funds, direct hedge funds, global REITS, timber, international equity, high yield debt, and EM equity and above expectations for US equities, private equity, and infrastructure.
 Expected risk was generally below expectations across all major asset classes.
 (In reading the charts below, if the asset class plots above the blue line, then the actual trailing 10-year return/risk was higher than our assumption and vice versa.)

-FIGURE 2 | EXPECTED RETURN AND RISK ASSUMPTIONS IN 2012 VS. ACTUAL TRAILING 10-YEAR RETURN AND RISK
+FIGURE 2 | EXPECTED RETURN AND RISK ASSUMPTIONS IN 2013 VS. ACTUAL TRAILING 10-YEAR RETURN AND RISK